nirvanasupermind/skink/README.md

 # skink
 **NOTICE**: this is work in progress

-Skink is a small, dynamically-typed programming language with a prototype-based object model.
+Skink is a pure object-oriented programming language.